preloader

 image

-That said, imagine that you want to validate messages from a QA environment with dedicated broker and registry.
+That said, imagine that you want to validate messages from a QA environment with a dedicated broker and registry.
 Start by using our utility script to produce some messages on an user-registration arbitrary topic.
-This script is using a local Avro schema to do the binary encoding and it is also publishing this schema into the connected QA Schema Registry:
+This script is using a local Avro schema to do the binary encoding, and it is also publishing this schema into the connected QA Schema Registry:

-$ node avro-with-registry-producer.js kafka-broker-qa.apps.example.com:9092 user-registration https://schema-registry-qa.apps.example.com
+node avro-with-registry-producer.js kafka-broker-qa.apps.example.com:9092 user-registration https://schema-registry-qa.apps.example.com

 Connecting to kafka-broker-qa.apps.example.com:9092 on topic user-registration, using registry https://schema-registry-qa.apps.example.com